 As one source put it, "Responsibility upward is what makes the rank system work.
 Without it, your troops may be obedient, but they'll never be motivated."

-Whether your agency adopts a laissez faire management style or a more rigid command hierarchy, neither one will succeed without effective leadership.
-One of the basic tenets of leadership is never order a subordinate to do something that you are not capable — and willing — to do yourself.
+Whether your agency adopts a laissez-faire management style or a more rigid command hierarchy, neither one will succeed without effective leadership.
+One of the basic tenets of leadership is never ordering a subordinate to do something that you are not capable — and willing — to do yourself.
 If you aren't, believe me, your subordinates will know it.

 More importantly, their performance will reflect it.